Assil10/LinkedIn-Post-Generator/README.md

-# LinkedIn Post Generator (Make/JSON Template)
+# LinkedIn Post Generator (Make.com / JSON Template) 🚀

-This mini project is a Make/automation-template that generates a complete LinkedIn post using Gemini and publishes it to your LinkedIn feed.
-It reads a topic from Google Sheets, prompts Gemini to write a post (≤ 2,999 chars, with relevant emojis, no bold), and then posts to LinkedIn.
+This mini project is a Make.com automation template that generates a complete LinkedIn post using Gemini and publishes it to your LinkedIn feed.
+It reads a topic from Google Sheets, prompts Gemini to write a post (≤ 2,999 chars, with relevant emojis, no bold), and then posts to LinkedIn. ✍️🤖➡️🔗

-## What’s included
+## What’s included 📦
-- `linkdin post generator (Assil).json` — the Make/automation scenario JSON containing four steps:
+- `linkdin post generator (Assil).json` — the Make.com scenario JSON containing four steps:
-  1) Function increment (run/execution/scenario counter)
+  1) Function increment (run/execution/scenario counter) 🔢
-  2) Google Sheets: filter one row matching the current counter
+  2) Google Sheets: filter one row matching the current counter 📄
-  3) Gemini: generate the LinkedIn post from the sheet topic
+  3) Gemini: generate the LinkedIn post from the sheet topic 🧠
-  4) LinkedIn: publish the generated post
+  4) LinkedIn: publish the generated post 📣

-## Prerequisites
+## Prerequisites ✅
-- A Google account with access to the target Google Sheet
+- Google account with access to the target Google Sheet
-- LinkedIn account with API/app access (via your automation platform connector)
+- LinkedIn account with API/app access (via Make.com LinkedIn connector)
-- Gemini API access/connection
+- Gemini API access/connection (via Make.com)
-- An automation platform that supports these modules (e.g., Make) and importing JSON scenarios
+- Make.com account with permission to import JSON scenarios

-## Setup
+## Setup 🔧
-1) Import the JSON scenario into your automation tool.
+1) Import the JSON scenario into Make.com.
 2) Replace the placeholder connections in the scenario:
    - `GOOGLE_CONNECTION_PLACEHOLDER`
    - `GEMINI_API_PLACEHOLDER`